 Follow these guidelines for growing striking additions to your houseplant collection.

-- Light: Indirect light or moderate shade.
+- Light: These plants thrive in indirect light or moderate shade.
 They can be acclimated to higher light levels.

-- Soil: Any soil mix.
+- Soil: Use any soil mix.
 These are technically air plants that use their roots for support.

-- Fertilizer: Fertilizer very sparingly with a liquid fertilizer in the central cup during growing season.
+- Fertilizer: Fertilize very sparingly with a liquid fertilizer in the central cup during the growing season.

-Neoregelia, like all bromeliads, spread by producing offsets or plantlets around the base of mature plants.
+Neoregelia, like all bromeliads, spreads by producing offsets or plantlets around the base of mature plants.
 After the mature plant has flowered, the mother plant will gradually die back as the pups take over.
-These can be potted into their own pots.
+These can be potted into their pots.

-Neoregelia are not difficult bromeliads to grow, but they are somewhat more dependent on strong light to develop deep, vivid colors in their leaves.
-They can even withstand some gentle direct sunlight, such as eastern morning exposure.
-As with other bromeliads, avoid tap water in the central cup if possible and don't overfeed.
+Neoregelia plants are not difficult bromeliads to grow, but they are somewhat more dependent on strong light to develop deep, vivid colors in their leaves than others.
+They can even withstand some gentle, direct sunlight, such as eastern morning exposure.
+As with other bromeliads, avoid tap water in the central cup if possible and don't overfeed them.
 Provide ample humidity during the summer growing season by misting.